 Always use the counter torque wrench when releasing or securing the abutment connection screw and hold it in a steady position.
-Holding the counter torque wrench in a steady position prevents the screwdriver torque from loading the implant, and possibly damaging the integrity of the bone, compromising proper osseointegration.
+Holding the counter torque wrench in a steady position prevents the screwdriver torque from loading the implant and possibly damaging the integrity of the bone, compromising proper osseointegration.

 When securing the connection screw, always use the counter torque wrench and torque wrench or drill unit with torque control.
-The abutment is fitted with a torque of 25 Ncm to the implant.
-Do not over-tighten.
+The abutment is fitted to the implant with a torque of 25 Ncm.
+Do not overtighten.

-• Releasing instrument from abutment

-When releasing the abutment inserter or the counter torque wrench from the abutment, hold close to the tip of the instrument to avoid creating a lever arm effect and lift straight up, without bending.
-Bending the instrument will lock it to the abutment and possibly damage the instrument or in the worst case cause implant loss.
-(Fig 8)
+• Releasing the instrument from the abutment When releasing the abutment inserter or the counter torque wrench from the abutment, hold the instrument close to the tip to avoid creating a lever arm effect, and lift it straight up without bending.
+Bending the instrument will cause it to lock to the abutment and could damage the instrument or, in the worst case, cause implant loss.
+(Fig. 8)